dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 `bash CalculateLLSingleSValue.sh NumberOfIdentifiers SelectionValuesToEvaluate`

+Where:

-Where NumberOfIdentifiers must match the number of number of haplotype files starting with the prefix HapLengths that you have on the Results file
+* NumberOfIdentifiers must match the number of number of haplotype files starting with the prefix HapLengths that you have on the Results file

-SelectionValues File with the selection values that will be evaluated.
+* SelectionValues File with the selection values that will be evaluated.

 Example: